sanko/readonly/README.md

 # Description

-This is a near-drop-in replacement for Readonly, the facility for creating non-modifiable variables.
+This is a near-drop-in replacement for [Readonly](https://metacpan.org/pod/Readonly), the popular facility for creating non-modifiable variables.
 This is useful for configuration files, headers, etc. It can also be useful as a development and debugging tool for catching updates to variables that should not be changed.

+If you really need to have immutable variables in new code, use this instead of Readonly.
+You'll thank me later.
 See the section entitled ["ReadonlyX vs. Readonly"](#readonlyx-vs-readonly) for more.

 # Functions

-All of these functions are imported into your package by default.
+All of these functions can be imported into your package by name.

 ## Readonly::Scalar